-Uniform orders can be placed online through the “Shop” tab in the upper right-hand corner of the home page.
-But please make every effort to procure it on your own during visits to/from India.
+Uniform orders will be sent out 1-2 times a year, but please make every effort to procure it on your own during visits to/from India.

 Learning materials will be provided through your student login upon enrollment.
 Theory and yoga will be taught in class.

 The dance school will be closed for Summer and Winter vacations.